philosolog/Exploring-Lagrangian-Optimization/README.md

 - produce a written document exploring the topic,
 - and develop a presentation for the class.

-My team ([Brennan](https://github.com/Brensum), [Jordan](https://github.com/Jadams06), [Kerem](https://github.com/Ottoerm7), [Oliver](https://github.com/aureliusandreas)) and I decided to dive into the mechanics and applications of Lagrangian functions and Lagrange multipliers.
-I decided to use GitHub for its repository version control & device syncing.
+A couple of classmates and I decided to explore the mechanics and applications of Lagrangian functions and Lagrange multipliers.
+I decided to use GitHub for its repository version control and device syncing.

 **† By "research," we refer to the self-education used to assist us in creating a presentation for our class- in no way do we intend to publish a math paper.**